 Introduction

 Many small and medium-sized enterprises appreciate the strategic advantages of cloud platforms, yet financial, regulatory or functional constraints often mean migration cannot happen immediately.
-Organisations with existing on‑premises infrastructure still have valuable systems—accounting, collaboration, email and line‑of‑business apps—that generate important data.
-Bringing that data together into a single, queryable SQL Server database turns dispersed information into actionable insight without an immediate lift‑and‑shift to the cloud.
+Organisations with existing on-premises infrastructure still have valuable systems—accounting, collaboration, email and line-of-business applications—that generate important data.

 Tools that make on-premises integration practical